Turning harmful seaweed blooms into sustainable building materials.

 So—what can be done with all this plastic and invasive seaweed?

-After multiple iterations, the result is Eco Lumber: a durable blend of processed seaweed and plastic that forms robust planks and panels.
+After multiple iterations, they created Sargassum Eco Lumber: a durable blend of processed seaweed and plastic that forms robust planks and panels.
 To make it, Sargassum is collected from beaches or the sea using trucks, shovels, and tractors.
 It’s then dried at high temperatures and ground down.
 Meanwhile, plastic waste—such as shopping bags and packaging—is densified and shredded.
 The two materials are combined and moulded into synthetic wood sheets.
+This new material is strong, durable, and resistant to rot, termites, and rust.

 Next